igorwolfs/RF-lna-project/bringup/vna/notes.md

 - The group delay / Phase shift for the reference coax should be set to -1.6ns.
 - The group delay / Phase shift for the is offset by an "offset delay"-parameter of -1.7 ns.
 	- The group delay is clearly a sinusoidal function of frequency in this case, more than the default supplied coax.

+## Naming conventions
+- S1P files are named as <parameter_measured>_<coax/nocoax>_<measurement_version>.s1p

+e.g.: S11_coax_v0.s1p means
+- Means the single-port measurement was done with
+	- a coax attached to the port
+	- the calibration done with the coax attached
+	- the measurement version: the notes should describe what exactly was changed with respect to the previous version.

 # Questions
 ## 2-port group delay